imperorrp/sorcery-ui/.github/instructions/ai_instructions.instructions.md

 6. **Performance**: Consider the performance impact of code changes, particularly in critical areas of the application.
 Optimize for efficiency where possible.

+7. **IDE and tools**: the "&&" is not a valid token in the IDE terminal.
+So for example instead of cd client && npm run build, do cd client; npm run build.
+Use MCP tools like Context7 and Shadcn UI wherever applicable too.

 By following these guidelines, AI can effectively contribute to the project and help achieve its goals.